AbhiSS01/CLONETUBE/README.md

 # CloneTube

 ## Overview
-CloveTube is a modern video sharing and streaming platform inspired by YouTube, built using React and cutting-edge web technologies.
+CloneTube is a modern video sharing and streaming platform inspired by YouTube, built using React and cutting-edge web technologies.
 This project aims to replicate core features of YouTube while providing a smooth, responsive user experience.

 ##  Features